vuyraj/Learning-Devops/Intern/Day 7 Nginx Introduction.md

 ### Configuration File structure in Nginx

 - Conf file consists of modules which are controlled by directives.
-The directive could be said as simple commands / directions.
+The directive could be said as simple key value pairs.
 - Nginx has simple directives (single line ;)and block directive ({ multiple lines })
 - A block directive is called an context if it has other directives inside it. eg: http, server, location, events, etc.
 - a directive without any context is inside the main context by default.